aymanosman/aymanosman.github.io/drafts/dont-wrap-your-logs/article.md

 14:00:03.912 file=lib/my_logger.ex function=info/2 module=MyLogger [info]  [myprefix] working ...
 ```

-every log line will report the source of the log event as our new wrapping code.
-Not what we wanted.
+As you can see, every log line reports the source of the log event as our new wrapping code.
+This is not what you wanted.

 ## What is the problem?

-[the logging macros]
-[capture source location information from the place they were used]

--- The problem is the Logging API functions, such as `info` and `debug`, are not functions but macros, and it matters in what files they are called.
+The problem is the Logging API functions, such as `Logger.info` and `Logger.debug`, are not functions but macros, and, in this context, it matters in what file you call them.

-The problem is we've wrapped the logging [macro](https://hexdocs.pm/logger/1.13/Logger.html#info/2) that was carefull to capture source location information at the call site with a function (that can do no such thing).
+Macros know what files they are called in, they have access to that information through the `__CALLER__` special form.
+In fact, that is exactly how `Logger` captures this information.

 ## What is the solution?

 Don't wrap the logging macros at all.
-You can probably achieve what you want by some other means, look at the documentation for [`Custom Formatting`](https://hexdocs.pm/logger/1.13/Logger.Backends.Console.html#module-custom-formatting) to customize how a log event is serialized into a log line.
+You can probably achieve what you want by some other means.
+Look at the documentation for [`Custom Formatting`](https://hexdocs.pm/logger/1.13/Logger.Backends.Console.html#module-custom-formatting) to customize how a log event is serialized into a log line.
 If the Elixir logger is not flexible enough for you, consider looking at the lower level [Erlang Logger](https://www.erlang.org/doc/apps/kernel/logger_chapter.html) for options.

 ## I really want to wrap logging calls